3D Brain and Heart Volume Generative Models: A Survey: 3D Brain and Heart Applications of Generative Models

 \paragraph{\textbf{Sclerosis lesion segmentation.}} To address the data imbalance problem of segmenting sclerosis lesions, Salehi~\emph{et al}.~\cite{ref:Salehi} used the U-Net structure and proposed a new generalized loss function called Tversky loss.
 For better imbalanced segmentation, the Tversky loss used both the Dice similarity coefficient (DSC) and F$_1$ score.
 Kolarik~\emph{et al}.~\cite{ref:Kolarik} proposed a transfer learning framework for lesion segmentation in which pre-trained 2D CNN weights were transferred to 3D networks.
 Specifically, a Planar 3D U-Net was proposed based on the 3D Planar convolution to conduct lesion segmentation.
+For 2D center axial slice, Basaran~\emph{et al.}~\cite{ref:R3_p5} proposed a foreground-based generative model to synthesize pseudo-healthy images and lesions for downstream segmentation tasks.

 \paragraph{\textbf{Brain tissue segmentation.}} RP-Net~\cite{ref:RP-Net} segmented the brain tissues into three classes: cerebrospinal fluid (CSF), gray matter (GM), and white matter (WM).
 RP-Net modified the U-Net structure in \cite{ref:UNET} and introduced both a pyramid pooling module and a recursive residual module.
 Then, multiple stacks of deep networks were constructed with these modules.
 Mondal~\emph{et al}.~\cite{ref:Mondal} performed the 3D multi-modal brain tissue segmentation task in a few-shot setting where only few labeled data were provided.
 Specifically, the labeled volumes were input to a U-Net generator to predict the segmentation masks, while the unlabeled volumes underwent a variational autoencoder to perform the reconstruction task.